 This experiment can be done with any type of MDU.

 4.3.1 Setting up two sensors without triggers

-- Plug the Temperature sensor and the Light sensor to the USB Module. - Click on the Main Screen.
+- Plug the Temperature sensor and the Light sensor to the USB module - Click on the Main button to go back to the main screen.